-The Tall Ships fleet will visit the South Korea for the second time during the SCF White Sails of Peace Tall Ships Regatta 2021.
+The Tall Ships fleet will visit the port of Yeosu in South Korea for the second time during the SCF White Sails of Peace Tall Ships Regatta 2021.
 Their first visit took place in 2018 as part of the SCF Far East Tall Ships Regatta.

 Nanao is the largest city located on the southeastern coast of Japan’s Noto Peninsula.
 The SCF White Sails of Peace Tall Ships Regatta 2020 will mark the first time the international Tall Ships fleet has visited this rural beauty.

 Known and prized as a vital commercial and naval sea area, Vladivostok is the unofficial capital of the Russian Far East and the largest Russian port in the Far East.
 The city is surrounded by the Amursky Gulf, the Ussuriysky Gulf and the Golden Horn Bay, which provide a gorgeous natural setting for the Regatta.